mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

 According to [petebd](petebd), [constructor functions were supported mainly because CoffeeScript classes use them](https://groups.google.com/forum/#!msg/angular/56sdORWEoqg/kWGd1jo5_5cJ).
 So don't feel compelled to use them unless you're using CoffeeScript or you like the constructor invocation pattern.
 You may find it simpler to just pass a function that returns a provider.
-As you can see, provider factories can take dependencies and this can be an advantage.
+As you can see, provider factories can take also dependencies and this can be an advantage.
 But they are not the same dependencies that are injected into the provider `$get` function.
 This can be a little confusing at first.
 The only dependencies that the provider factory can take are other providers (Not the instances they produce) and constants (You'll see why in a bit).
 So for example:

 ```js